Přimda: History

 According to Chronica Boemorum, a castle was founded in the area of Přimda in 1121, but it is uncertain whether Přimda is meant by this castle.
 The first written mention of the Přimda Castle is from 1126, when Duke Soběslav I rebuilt the castle.
 It was then an important border fortress.
 The castle also served as a royal prison, where Soběslav II, later duke of Bohemia was imprisoned twice in the 12th century and Ottokar II, later king of Bohemia, was imprisoned in 1249.
 The first written mention of the settlement Přimda is in a deed of King John of Bohemia from 1331, when it was already referred to as a town.
 In the 15th and 16th centuries, Přimda was pledged to various noble families, most notably to the Schwambergs, who held it in 1454–1592. in 1592, Emperor Rudolf II sold off the estate.
 In 1609, the Přimda Castle was described as ruined and abandoned.
 From 1675, until the establishment of a sovereign municipality, the estate was property of a branch of the Kolowrat family, which chose Velké Dvorce as the centre of the estate.

 The worst event in the history of the town was the bombing during World War II, when on 20 April 1945, most of the town burned down.
 After World War II, the German-speaking population was expelled and Přimda was partly resettled by Czech families from inland and from Romania.

 Transport

-The D5 motorway (part of the European route E50), which connects Plzeň with the Czech-German border in Rozvadov, passes through the northern part of the municipal territory.
+The D5 motorway (part of the European route E50), which connects Plzeň with the Czech-German border in Rozvadov, runs through the northern part of the municipal territory.